David Taylor Model Basin: Technical capabilities

 Three adjoining sections comprise the Shallow Water Basin: deep water, shallow water, and a J-shaped turning basin used for steering maneuvers.
 Its carriage can provide speeds up to 18 knots.

 The Deep Water Basin wavemaker located along the side, and a wave absorbing beach at the other.
 The wavemaker consists of 216 electro-mechanical panels called wave boards.
 This capability allows modeling of regular or irregular sea states.
 Located behind a movable section of the beach is a fitting out dry dock.
 Its carriage can provide speeds up to 20 knots.

 The High-Speed Basin comprises two adjoining sections: a deep water section and a shallow water section.
 Wavemaking capability exists in this basin, and there are three large underwater viewing windows at different elevations which are set into the wall about mid-length.
 The high-speed carriages can provide complex motions for the model at speeds up to 50 knots.

 Computing

 The David Taylor Model Basin was an early adopter of computers, and an active site for computer technology.
 Represented by Betty Holberton, it was one of three government agencies present at the 1959 meeting where the computer language COBOL was created.
-It also had one of the two UNIVAC LARCs that were built.